Hillyard's Criminal Record

 The fact that Hillyard is a convicted felon—in fact, a repeat offender—is relevant to the matter at hand in and of itself, as it shows his prior disregard for the law.
 It is also of interest in that he has lied about his criminal convictions, contradicting himself several times.
 Even the rationalizations he has given when he has admitted that he was convicted on various charges show a tendency to take the law into his own hands and blame everybody but himself for his own shortcomings.

 Any arrests on charges for which he was not convicted do not appear in records available to the public, and I do not intend to travel to Florida to further investigate his record there (or pay someone to do it for me).
 This should not, then, be considered a complete accounting of Hillyard's criminal record.
-I only record those convictions/arrests for which I can provide documentation.
-I will be scanning that documentation and uploading the images at some point in the near future, but in the meantime I provide the contact numbers and case numbers so that anyone who cares to do so may verify Hillyard's convictions.
+I only record those convictions/arrests for which I found documentation.

 Convicted of burglary and kidnapping in Florida.
 Date unkown (estimate mid to late 1970s from his comments), possibly in Alachua county.